- Overview

 - Efavirenz

-- Efavirenz is contraindicated during pregnancy (particularly in the first trimester – if you can find a better drug use it).
+- Efavirenz is contraindicated during pregnancy (particularly in the first trimester)

-- Women on efavirenz should be on contraception.
+- Women on efavirenz should be on birth control

 - Viral load less than 1000 (provided no OB/GYN contraindications)

-- HAART if viral load >1000/mL OR was not taking ARVs
+- HAART can be started if viral load >1000/mL OR mother was not taking ARVs

 Post-exposure prophylaxis (PEP)

-Recommended when there is exposure of mucous membranes or non-intact skin to high-risk body fluids of an HIV+ person.
-Must be commenced within 72 hours of exposure.
+PEP is recommended when there is exposure of mucous membranes or non-intact skin to high-risk body fluids of an HIV+ person.
+It must be commenced within 72 hours of exposure.

 Preferred regimen: tenofovir/emtricitabine along with an INSTI (raltegravir, dolutegravir)